minprog/cs50x-1718-1819/problems/hangman/hangman.md

 	7. If the player correctly guesses the word, congratulate her.

-	   Ask if the user wants to play again and loop accordingly.
+	   Ask if the user wants to play again and loop or exit accordingly.

 Your program will consist of three major parts.